 The Department of Mathematical Sciences, Chalmers University of Technology and the University of Gothenburg, receives four out of 18 grants this year from Knut and Alice Wallenberg Foundations’ mathematics program.
-Eusebio Gardella, Christian Johansson and Klas Modin recieve funding to recruit a foreign researcher for a postdoctoral position in Sweden, and Jiacheng Xia receive an international postdoctoral position.
+Eusebio Gardella, Christian Johansson and Klas Modin receive funding to recruit a foreign researcher for a postdoctoral position in Sweden, and Jiacheng Xia receive an international postdoctoral position.

 Distinguishing simple from complex dynamics